 - Radiological evidence of colonic dilation, ascites, or ileus

 Sign and symptoms of C. Difficile Infection (Antibiotics):

 Diagnostic Workup of C. Difficile Colitis

-Stool analysis is recommended in symptomatic patients.
-Fecal leukocytes are common and found in 50% of the patients.
-While the gold standard to diagnose C. difficile is to perform a stool culture, this examination is time consuming and enzyme immunoassay for toxins A and B in the stool is recommended in order to not delay treatment.
+Stool analysis is recommended in symptomatic patients with diarrhea.
+Fecal leukocytes are common, at 50% of patients.
+The gold standard to diagnose C. difficile is stool culture but this examination is time-consuming, and enzyme immunoassay testing for toxins A and B in the stool is recommended in order to not delay treatment.

-In patients with more severe disease and especially if pseudomembranous colitis is suspected, abdominal computed tomography is indicated.
-Computed tomography reveals colonic wall thickening in these cases and could also reveal other intraabdominal pathology such as abscess or colonic perforation and fluid accumulation in the abdominal cavity.
+In patients with more severe disease and especially if pseudomembranous colitis is suspected, an abdominal computed tomography scan is indicated to check for the presence of colonic wall thickening; it may also reveal other intra-abdominal pathologies such as an abscess, colonic perforation, and/or fluid accumulation in the abdominal cavity.

-Endoscopy can also be used but is not needed to make the diagnosis of C. difficile.
-If colonoscopy is performed, the yellowish plaques overlaying the inflamed mucosa could be visualized, pseudomembranes, see figure.
-This is not a true membrane as it contains mucin, fibrin, necrotic cells and neutrophils but not viable epithelium.
+Colonoscopy can also be used but is not needed to make a diagnosis of C. difficile.
+If a colonoscopy is performed, the yellowish plaques overlying the inflamed mucosa, the pseudomembranes, may be visualized, see figure.
+This is not a true membrane, however, as it contains mucin, fibrin, necrotic cells, and neutrophils, but not viable epithelium.

 Fulminant colitis is a rare form of CDI, occurring in few patients but accounting for the most serious complications, including toxic megacolon, colonic perforation, and death.
 Colectomy is usually required in patients who develop fulminant colitis.